-Adam Scott tells Mitch McConnell to take down his 'Parks and Rec' gif
+Adam Scott tells Mitch McConnell to take down his 'Parks and Rec' GIF

 cc: @senatemajldr @McConnellPress"

-McConnell used the gif in response to another tweet by a reporter on Monday who was sharing a comment from President Trump regarding a Supreme Court nomination.
+McConnell used the GIF in response to a tweet by a reporter on Monday who was sharing a comment from President Trump regarding a Supreme Court nomination.

-Before Scott's response, several users tweeted gifs from the show to express their opinions of the tweet, both showing support and mocking the Senate Majority Leader.
+Before Scott's response, several users tweeted GIFs from the show to express their opinions of the tweet, both showing support and mocking the Senate majority leader.

-This isn't the first time a cast or crew member of "Parks and Rec" responded to a political tweet that used gifs from the show.
+This isn't the first time a cast or crew member of "Parks and Rec" responded to a political tweet that used GIFs from the show.

-In February 2018, the show's creator Michael Schur responded to a tweet from the NRA under his Twitter alias Ken Tremendous after a CNN Town Hall.
-The organization used the show's main character Leslie Knope, played by Amy Poehler, to thank spokeswoman Dana Loesch for defending gun rights.
+In February 2018, the creator Michael Schur responded to a tweet from the NRA under his Twitter alias Ken Tremendous after a CNN town hall.
+The organization used the show's main character, Leslie Knope, played by Amy Poehler, to thank spokeswoman Dana Loesch for defending gun rights.

 "Hi, please take this down.
 I would prefer you not use a GIF from a show I worked on to promote your pro-slaughter agenda," Schur tweeted.

-Schur ended the tweet with a strongly worded message for the NRA directly from Poehler, as she doesn't have a Twitter handle.
+Schur ended the tweet with a strongly worded message for the NRA directly from Poehler, as she doesn't have a Twitter account.

 Scott and co-star Nick Offerman, who played Ron Swanson, also responded to the NRA tweet with similar sentiments.